kevingonzalez7997/Deployment_9/doc.md

 3. **EKS Node**: This Jenkins node handles the creation of the EKS cluster and the application's EKS worker nodes.
 The configuration is based on the deployment, service, and ingress YAML files.

 [Scripts](jenkinsenv/jenkins.sh) have been prepared to install the necessary files on each instance.

+## Credentials for Jenkins
+To ensure Terraform has the necessary access to AWS, it requires both AWS access and secret keys.
+Since the main.tf files are hosted on GitHub but shouldn't have public access for security reasons, Jenkins credentials are created for AWS.
+Similarly, credentials are created for Docker Hub with a username and password:

+For AWS:

+- Navigate to **Manage Jenkins > Credentials > System > Global credentials (unrestricted)**.
+- Create two credentials for access and secret keys as "Secret text."

+For Docker Hub:

+- Navigate to **Manage Jenkins > Credentials > System > Global credentials (unrestricted)**.
+- Create credentials for access and secret keys using DockerHub-generated key and username.

+## Application Infrastructure Resources

+## Jenkins Pipeline

+## Troubleshooting

+## Optimization

+## Conclusion